LinShi11/csci-476-594-spring2021-private/lab02/README.md

 -H will include extra headers in the request when sending the HTML to the server.
 Lastly, you can add as many headers as you would like.

-5. I believe that -A -H -e should all work to ejectt data into the environemnt variable of the CGI program.
+5. I believe that -A -H -e should all work to eject data into the environment variable of the CGI program.
 The only exception is -v because it only display the version name and we do not have the ability to add data to it.
 Then, both -H and -e is appending to something new with slight exception (talked about it above), but it both allow us to store the information as some kind of environment variable.
-Lastly, -A will modidy the USER_AGENT, which is stored as HTTP_USER_AGENT in the environemnt variable.
+Lastly, -A will modify the USER_AGENT, which is stored as HTTP_USER_AGENT in the environment variable.
 Therefore, within the 4 operations given and shown to us, -A, -H, and -e should all work to eject data into the environment variables.

 ### Task 3: